 It is not a novelty that healthcare is one of the world’s largest and fastest-growing industries, using around 10% of the GDP in developed economies.
 In the US only, for the first time in history, healthcare surpassed manufacturing and retail in 2018 to become the largest source of jobs in the country.
 Similarly, NHS, UK’s National Health Service, is the biggest employer in the country and the fifth-largest in the world.

 The past decade has registered a revolution in technology advancements and patient-centric medicine.
 This trend continues and we see successful health systems investing in decisive areas such as data insights, home healthcare initiatives or personalization, and healthcare companies emerging and advancing as digital businesses.
 However, challenges will continue to hinder but also hasten transformation in the healthcare ecosystem.
 Poor data integrity and collaboration, misaligned workflows, privacy, and security issues are the most important concerns that are top of mind for industry players.
-Technologies such as cloud computing, 5G, Artificial Intelligence (AI), Natural Language Processing (NLP), Machine Learning (ML), automation and the Internet of Things (IoT) can be effectively leveraged to help streamline healthcare delivery and align it with changing consumer expectations.
+Technologies such as cloud computing, 5G, Artificial Intelligence (AI), Natural Language Processing (NLP), Machine Learning (ML), automation, and the Internet of Things (IoT) can be effectively leveraged to help streamline healthcare delivery and align it with changing consumer expectations.
 People have come to expect healthcare services on their own terms, with technology being a decisive enabler.

 In this ecosystem that is susceptible to the constant disruption coming from multiple factors, it is necessary to be aware of the latest trends and developments, and understand to what extent the business decisions of tomorrow will be impacted by today’s challenges or opportunities.
-With this in mind, we have compiled a list with the most important trends to watch this year and beyond.
+With this in mind, we have compiled a list of the most important trends to watch this year and beyond.

 The global healthcare market: the potential for growth